Hiking the Artists’ Paintpot Trail in Yellowstone National Park

 Distance: 1.0 miles / 1.6 km

-On top of this, the trail is not nearly as busy as the nearby Norris Geyser Basin, but if you’re looking for the best of both experiences, I highly recommend hiking both first thing in the morning, which is always the best way to avoid the crowds in popular areas across Yellowstone.
+However, the Artists’ Paintpot Trail is not nearly as busy as the nearby Norris Geyser Basin, but if you’re looking for the best of both experiences, I highly recommend visiting both first thing in the morning, which is always the best way to avoid the crowds in popular areas across Yellowstone, such as this!

 Artists’ Paintpot Trailhead Parking